 AI at Scale is enabling breakthroughs in areas such as natural language processing (NLP), and multi-modality (combining language with other types of data, such as images, video, and speech).

-On the NLP front, the Turing Natural Language Generation (T-NLG) is a 17-billion parameter language model that outperforms the state of the art on many downstream NLP tasks.
+The Turing Natural Language Generation (T-NLG) is a 17-billion parameter language model that outperforms the state of the art on many downstream NLP tasks.
 In particular, it can enhance the Microsoft Office experience through writing assistance and answering reader questions, and paves the way for more fluent digital assistants.
 You can read more about T-NLG in this blog post.
 In September 2020, Bing announced new updates that makes use of T-NLG to improve autosuggest results; read this blog post to learn more.

 On the multi-modality language-image front, we’ve significantly outperform the state-of-the-art on downstream language-image tasks (e.g. visual search) with Oscar (Object-Semantics Aligned Pre-training).